 A gap year is a year taken by a student as a break from school.
-Gap years occur either before or after college.
+Gap years usually take place before or after college.
 After years of rigorous studies, students are often burnt out.
-Many believe a gap year gives students a chance to decompress and reflect on the things they've learned over the years.
+Some people think that a gap year gives students a chance to decompress and reflect on the things they've learned over the years.

 Some parents worry that a gap year might set their student back, but students often end a gap year more refreshed and focused than ever.
 While a gap year can be a very positive experience, there are things that can be done to be sure students get the most out of their gap year.

 Understand why you want to take a gap year.
 Knowing your why makes it easier for you to choose the program that will best fulfill your needs.

 Apply to college and request a deferment.
 This secures a spot for you at the college of your choice.
 This allows you to enjoy your gap year without worrying about what you will do after the year is over or having to scramble at the last minute to apply for colleges as your gap year comes to an end.

 3. RESEARCH, RESEARCH, RESEARCH